The Sustainable Educator: Drawing lines in the sand

 At Define Your Lines, your boundaries will be respected.
 Your boundaries will hopefully grow into the carefully cultivated space that sustains your beautiful writing practice.

-How can I help push the boundaries in your writing process so that you can protect and preserve what is most precious to you in your personal, professional, and intellectual life?
+How can I help protect and push the boundaries in your educational and writing processes so that you can protect, preserve, and grow what is most precious to you in your personal, professional, and intellectual life?